 What is clear is that there are few, if any reliable products on the market.
 As such, as summer sets into high gear, parents and child care providers must be especially vigilant in transporting children.

-Greg Coleman Law and attorneys are especially concerned about all of the other ways, apart from car accidents, that vehicles can cause harm and grave injury.
+At Greg Coleman Law, our personal injury attorneys are especially concerned about all of the other ways, apart from car accidents, that vehicles can cause harm and grave injury.
 For information about the National Highway Traffic Safety Administration summer campaign to prevent heatstroke in children left in vehicles, consult the article on their website.